The Arduino Eye Shield October 2009

 Diagram excludes decoupling capacitors and power for the op-amps (0v,5v)

-In the current version, Analog0-Analog3 are set as extra digital inputs to free up the digital pins to drive LEDs etc. In the next version I will also have the option to set the reference voltages with a potentiometer.
-I'd like to find a video op-amp in a dual (or more) package and ideally a bit cheaper than the AD811 which has just one in it - suggestions very welcome.
-The shield is currently built on a protoshield, but I'm working on a PCB design.
+In the current version, Analog0–Analog3 are set as extra digital inputs to free up the digital pins to drive LEDs etc. In the next version there will be the option to set the reference voltages with a potentiometer.
+The shield is currently built on a protoshield, but a PCB design is in progress.
 It is also currently only tested with a PAL signal.

 The Code